Sloosi0502/Sloosi0502/README.md

 # 💫 About Me:
-🔭 I’m currently working on Senora City
+🔭 I’m currently working on my own : )

 ## 🌐 Socials: